 Our regular volunteering activities in the Forest have been temporarily suspended, but our microvolunteering solution provides a menu of activities that volunteers can undertake at home to continue their vital support even whilst self-isolating.

 Learning in the Forest

-We have put together answers to your most frequently asked questions regarding coronavirus and the Forest and will be keeping these updated.
-Read our coronavirus FAQs.
+For answers to your most frequently asked questions regarding coronavirus and the Forest, read our coronavirus FAQs.